Peterborough Sports make multiple signings and add a former Posh man to the club's coaching staff

 "Lewis Webb had been with us since the very beginning and has been a fantastic servant to the football club.
 Circumstances mean he can’t continue with us right now, but the door will always be open to him in the future.”

+Chairman Biddle added: “We could easily have said let's stick with those players who got us up, but we know the step up is huge so needed to add quality across the squad.
+Some tough decisions ahead for Jimmy, but that's what is paid for and he will not hesitate to make those calls.”

+Inspirational skipper Richard Jones heads a list of 16 players from last season’s Southern League promotion-winning squad to have been retained for the club’s first crack at step two football.

-Also included in the retained list are former Posh players Luke Elsom and Jordan Nicholson.
-Nicholson suffered a broken leg in the second-half of last season, but should be fighting fit for the start of the new league season on August 6.
+Included in the retained list are former Posh players Lewis Elsom and Jordan Nicholson.
+Nicholson suffered a broken leg in the second-half of last season, but should be fighting fit for the start of the league season on August 6.

 Forward Maniche Sani was another to miss a large chunk of last season with knee ligament damage, but he is also now fit and raring to go.

+The 16 players from last season to have been retained are: Richard Jones, Dan Jarvis, Isaiah Bazeley, Ryan Fryatt, Dan Jarvis, Dion Sembie-Ferris, Josh McCammon, Michael Gash, Maniche Sani, Jordan Nicholson, Mark Jones,Josh Moreman, Lamine Kaba Sherif, Luke Warner Eley, Lewis Elsom and Lewis Hillard.

+A 17th player from last season’s squad is expected to re-sign once logistical problems have been overcome.

-Sports management team: Ass manager/Physio: Dan Ruscillo, Head Coach: Chris Plummer, Player Coach: Michael Gash, GK Coach: Nick Conroy, Sports Scientist: Ant Coombe, Analyst: Ammar Quadeer, Ass Analyst: Harry Howarth, Ass physio: Kelly Rayner, Kit manager: Paul Beeston
+Sports management team: Assistant manager/Physio: Dan Ruscillo, Head Coach: Chris Plummer, Player Coach: Michael Gash, GK Coach: Nick Conroy, Sports Scientist: Ant Coombe, Analyst: Ammar Quadeer, Ass Analyst: Harry Howarth, Ass physio: Kelly Rayner, Kit manager: Paul Beeston.

-Players retained: Richard Jones, Dan Jarvis, Isaiah Bazeley, Ryan Fryatt, Dan Jarvis, Dion Sembie-Ferris, Josh McCammon, Michael Gash, Maniche Sani, Jordan Nicholson, Mark Jones, Josh Moreman, Lamine Kaba Sherif, Luke Warner Eley, Luke Elsom and Lewis Hillard.

 Sports will have numbers and names on the back of their shirts next season for the first time in the club’s history.